pertusa/ap/docs/recurrent.md

 [metascale]: https://ai.meta.com/research/publications/memory-layers-at-scale/

 A memory lookup operation follows the following steps.
 First, the input embedding is transformed into a query vector \(q\).
-Then, the top-$k$ keys are selected from the memory bank by efficiently computing the dot-product similarity between the query and the keys.
+Then, the top-\(k\) keys are selected from the memory bank by efficiently computing the dot-product similarity between the query and the keys.
 After this, the softmax function is applied to the dot products to obtain the relevance of each memory slot.
-Finally, the output is computed as a weighted sum of the values associated with the top-$k$ keys.
+Finally, the output is computed as a weighted sum of the values associated with the top-\(k\) keys.

 ### Read-write memory during inference